PortlandPerlMongers/pdx-pm-kwiki-data/markdown/October2008Meeting.md

 [Binaries](http://www.parrotcode.org/source.html
 Downloadable) are also available for many systems (including windows and darwin.)
 It would be best to compile the latest code from svn, but the important thing is to **run** Perl 6.

-If you cannot bring a computer, please contact [EricWilhelm](/EricWilhelm) (ewilhelm at cpan dot org) -- more computers may be available (and we'll be in the uh... room full of computers.)
+If you cannot bring a computer, please contact [[EricWilhelm]] (ewilhelm at cpan dot org) -- more computers may be available (and we'll be in the uh... room full of computers.)

-If you can bring an extra computer, please also contact [EricWilhelm](/EricWilhelm).
+If you can bring an extra computer, please also contact [[EricWilhelm]].

 # Links